-Wherever you decide to travel this half term and whatever you chose to see, at Flexicover we are committed to providing you the highest level of protection to ensure that you are safe and secure, 24 hours a day, 365 days a year when away.
+Wherever you decide to travel, and whatever you chose to see, Flexicover are committed to providing you the highest level of protection to ensure that you are safe and secure, 24 hours a day, 365 days a year when away.

 Bookmark with: What are these